LennartG-Sve/GPS-Odometer_pi/README.md

 make install

-To generate install packages you may use:
+If you prefer install packages, you may use:

 cpack